In this post

 How Nat found a job she loves

-Sure, lots of people have to work jobs they don’t like at some point or another.
+Sure, lots Sure, lots of people have to work jobs they don’t like at some point or another.
 But sometimes, the true cost of the job you hate just isn’t worth the paycheck.

 If you’re stuck in a negative loop, it can be difficult to start making changes.
-A lack of motivation, energy and hope can make you feel trapped – but I promise you, there is something better out there.
+A lack of motivation, energy, and hope can make you feel trapped – but I promise you, there is something better out there.
 You don’t have to settle for this.

 Everyone’s circumstances are different, so think about what is actually under your control – whether you can make some adjustments to your current position, find a new job, or even a new career.

-If you can’t find another job at this time, for whatever reason, direct your attention to what you can actually change.
-If possible, reach out to your boss for help.
-Perhaps they can make some changes that will make your role bearable, whether that’s reducing your workload, changing the tasks assigned to you making your hours more flexible, or moving you into a different team.
 Make small changes in how you look after yourself.
 Focus on eating a little better one week, and see if that feels good.
 The next week, add some exercise in.
 Soon you might find your sleep improves too.
 Break these changes down into small steps rather than trying to do it all at once, so you can build upon each positive development without using up all your energy reserves.

 Perhaps you’ve learned that this career track doesn’t suit you, in which case you can investigate career change options.
 It could be time to retrain, in which case starting with a short course or a certificate can be a great way to get started in a new industry.
 Take our career quiz to discover what sort of job you’d be suited for, or start reading up on how to pull off a career change.